nicolasgasco/nicolasgasco/README.md

 - C++, C and Python

 ## Education
-- Student of 42Urduliz, Bilbao (Spain), where I'm learning C, C++, algorithms and data structures
+- Student at 42Urduliz, Bilbao (Spain), where I'm learning C, C++, algorithms and data structures
 - BBK Web Development Bootcamp with MERN stack
 - MA in Specialized Translation at the University of Heidelberg, Germany and BA in Translation at the University of Genoa, Italy.